ClusterM/tuyanet/README.md

 # Tuya.Net

-.NET Standard 2.0 library to interface with Tuya WiFi smart devices.
+.NET Standard 2.0 library to interface with Tuya WiFi smart devices over LAN, without using the cloud.

 ## Description